jimenasalinasgroppo/MDEF/docs/term2/04-Prototyping for Design.md

 > What our final board looked like after connecting a circuit and coding Arduino for LED lights to switch on using a button.

 ![](../images/MT02/pboard3.jpeg)
 > What our product looked like after a hands-on week of a lot of iterations, learnings and testing out new things.

 Some learnings that emerged from this week:

 - **Electronics require a lot of time and that should be reflected on the planning side of managing time.** Colored LED lights also use different resistors and when lighting up many LEDs on one same product the amount of power is something to take into account.

-- **When making different prototypes, take notes of changes in materials, design files and extra pieces you will need for next time.** For instance, by making the cardboard design we realized we need a card holder, some way to transport the board and a taller structure to hide the Arduino set up.
+- **When making different prototypes, take notes of changes in materials, design files and extra pieces you will need for next time or round of iteration.** For instance, by making the cardboard design we realized we need a card holder to place all the cards inside, some way to transport the board to schools and a taller structure to hide the Arduino set up from children.
+We also want to explore using LED strips as opposed to LED bulbs.

-- **Laser cutting is also very time-sensitive** Make sure that happens earlier on you work flow because laser cutting two wooden boards can take over an hour.
+- **Laser cutting is also very time-sensitive** Make sure that happens earlier on you work flow because laser cutting two wooden boards can take over an hour between cutting time and setting up the file time.

 - **Early alignment is key.** Had we not aligned on Tuesday on the output and key concept we would not have had time to fail early building the actual product and iterating.

 I am looking forward to using our Perception board with teenagers and seeing how this project can also evolve in designing DIY tools for teachers to facilitate participatory processes with children and teenagers.